This privacy statement is effective as and from 25 May 2018.

 An Garda Síochána, government bodies, or other government officials: We may share your personal information with an Gardaí, or other government bodies or agencies including but not limited to the Revenue Commissioners, where required to do so by law.

-Regulatory Authorities: we may share your personal information with our supervisory bodies IAASA, Chartered Accountants Ireland Professional Standards Department, Irish Tax Institute, Other Regulatory Authorities, where required to do so by law.
+Regulatory authorities: We may share your personal information with our supervisory bodies IAASA, Chartered Accountants Ireland Professional Standards Department, Irish Tax Institute, and other regulatory authorities, where required to do so by law.

-Mazars Group: We may share your information to other Mazars group or Praxity firms in performance of our professional services as instructed.
+Mazars Group: We may share your information with other Mazars Group or Praxity firms in the performance of our professional services as instructed.